This is your guide to everything you should know before getting a root canal as well as what to expect during the procedure.

 Root canal treatment has four main aims:

-- removing active decay and infection – any old or leaky fillings, tooth decay, infected nerve tissue, pus and debris are removed
+Any old or leaky fillings, tooth decay, infected nerve tissue, pus and debris are removed.

 After root canal treatment